Recovery Guarantees for Distributed-OMP: PROOFS

 \subsection{Proof of Theorem \ref{thm:DJ-OMP}}

-We now turn to proving that \DJF succeeds to recover the support of $\tv$ with general sparsity level $K$ with high probability.
-The proof relies on the following lemma, which bounds the probability that the center chooses an incorrect index at a single round of the algorithm. \begin{lemma} Let $\hatS$ be the support set given as input to a single round of \DJF and denote by $\jc$ the index chosen by the center at the end of this round.
-Then, assuming that the conditions of Theorem \ref{thm:DJ-OMP} hold and that $\hatS\subset S$, the index $\jc$ also belongs to the support set $S$ with high probability.
+We now prove that with high probability, \DJ succeeds to recover the support of $\tv$ with general sparsity level $K$.
+The proof relies on the following lemma, which bounds the probability that, given a fixed input set $s$, the center chooses an incorrect index at a single round of the algorithm. \begin{lemma} Let $\hats\subset[d]$ be a fixed set of indices given as input to a single round of \DJ and denote by $\jc\left( s\right) $ the index chosen by the center at the end of this round.
+Under Assumptions \ref{assum:M}-\ref{assum:r} and the max-MIP condition \eqref{eq:max_mip_cond}, for sufficiently large $d=d(\epsilon)$, if $\hats\subset \S$ then the index $\jc\left( s\right) $ also belongs to the support set $\S$ with high probability.
 Specifically,

-\end{lemma} We now show how Theorem \ref{thm:DJ-OMP} follows directly from Lemma \ref{lem:cent}. \begin{proof}[Proof of Theorem \ref{thm:DJ-OMP}] Assume Lemma \ref{lem:cent} indeed holds.
-Recall that \DJF starts with $\hatS_{0}=\emptyset $, adds exactly one new index to the estimated support set at each round, and runs for exactly $K$ rounds.
-Hence, failure to recover the support $S$ can only occur if in at least one of the rounds the center added a non-support index to $\hatS_{K}$.
-We decompose the event $\hatS_{K} \neq S $ by conditioning on the first round $t$ at which the center chose an incorrect index $j_{t}\notin S$.
-By the law of total probability,
+\end{lemma} First, let us show how Theorem \ref{thm:DJ-OMP} follows directly from Lemma \ref{lem:cent}. \begin{proof}[Proof of Theorem \ref{thm:DJ-OMP}] Recall that \DJ starts with $\hatS_{0}=\emptyset $, adds exactly one new index to the estimated support set at each round, and runs for exactly $K$ rounds.
+We denote by $\hatS_1,\hatS_2,\ldots,\hatS_K$ the index sets found by the center after $t=1,2,\ldots,K$ distributed rounds of \DJ, respectively.

+Our goal is to upper bound the probability that $\hatS_K$, the output of \DJ after $K$ rounds, is not the true support set $\S$.
+To this end we decompose this failure probability according to the round at which the failure occurred,

+Directly analyzing each of the terms above is challenging due to the statistical dependency between the set of indices found so far $S_{t-1}$, and the new index found in the current round.
+To overcome this, we use the inequality $\Pr[A\cap B]\leq \Pr[A]$, which gives

+Since now the set $s_{t-1}$ is fixed, we can bound each term via Lemma \ref{lem:cent}.
+This gives

-By Lemma \ref{lem:cent}, each of the terms above is smaller than $2d^{-1}$.
-Hence, $\Pr\left[\hatS_{K}\neq S\right]\leq 2Kd^{-1}$, which completes the proof of Theorem \ref{thm:DJ-OMP}. \end{proof} We now prove Lemma \ref{lem:cent}.
-Since $\hatS \subset S$, we need to bound the probability $p_j^{(m)}$ of Eq. \eqref{eq:p_j_m} for $j\in S\setminus\hatS$ and for $j\notin S$.
+which completes the proof. \end{proof} Next, we prove Lemma \ref{lem:cent}.
+Since $\hats \subset \S$, we need to bound the probability $p_j^{(m)}$ of Eq. \eqref{eq:p_j_m} for $j\in \S\setminus\hats$ and for $j\notin \S$.
 We shall do so using the following two lemmas.
-The first one, Lemma \ref{lem:pmax}, in fact lower bounds a slightly different quantity $q^{(m)}$, which denotes the probability that the index sent by machine $m$ belongs to the support $S\setminus \hatS$, i.e.,
+The first one, Lemma \ref{lem:pmax}, lower bounds a different quantity $q^{(m)}$ defined as the probability that the index sent by machine $m$ belongs to the support $\S\setminus \hats$,

-Lemma \ref{lem:p_j_t} upper bounds $p_{j}^{(m)}$ for each $j\notin S$.
+Lemma \ref{lem:p_j_t} upper bounds $p_{j}^{(m)}$ for each $j\notin \S$.
 Their proofs appear in Section \ref{app:lemmas_K}.